 The mumps virus spreads by airborne droplets and direct contact with saliva of infected persons.
 It has an incubation period of 12 to 25 days, and the virus may be shed into saliva 6 to 7 days before the onset of clinical illness.
 Mumps characterized by acute onset of unilateral or bilateral tender swelling of the parotid and/or other salivary glands.
 It is typically self-limiting and lasts two or more days.
 In the United States, a substantial number of mumps cases occur among adults 18-25 years old.25

 The rubella (German measles) virus is transmitted by airborne droplets and direct contact with nasopharyngeal secretions.
 An incubation period of about 18 days is followed by fever, conjunctivitis, lymphadenopathy, a generalized maculopapular rash, arthralgia, and arthritis.
 The period of communicability is from 7 days before to 4 days after the onset of rash.
-Congenital rubella syndrome in the U.S. is rare, but immunity in women of childbearing age should be a special concern.11,18-20
+Congenital rubella syndrome in the U.S. is rare, but immunity in women of childbearing age remains a special concern.26

 It is strongly recommended that OHCP be immune to measles, mumps, and rubella.
 OHCP are considered immune only if they have documentation of: